Quantum Logic Gate Synthesis as a Markov Decision Process: Introduction

+In such studies, reinforcement learning is employed as an approximate solver of some underlying MDP.
+This raises the important question of how, and under what conditions, can the underlying MDP be solved exactly, and what kind of solution quality does it result in.
+Naturally, such MDPs can only be solved exactly for relatively small problem sizes.
+Our paper explores the answer to this question in the context of single-qubit state preparation and gate compilation, and demonstrates the effects of native gate choice, coordinate representation, discretization effects as well as noise.

 The organization of this paper is as follows.
 We first briefly review the formalism of MDPs.
-We then investigate the problem of single-qubit state preparation using a discretized version of the continuous $\lbrace RZ, RY\rbrace$ gates, as well as the discrete gateset $\lbrace I, H, S, T\rbrace$, followed by the investigation of the problem of single-qubit compilation into the $\lbrace H, T \rbrace$ gateset.
+We then investigate the problem of single-qubit state preparation using a discretized version of the continuous $\lbrace RZ, RY\rbrace$ gates, as well as the discrete gateset $\lbrace I, H, S, T\rbrace$.
+We then study this problem in the context of noisy quantum channels.
+Finally, we consider the application to the problem of single-qubit compilation into the $\lbrace H, T \rbrace$ gateset, and show, among other things, that learning the MDP can be highly sensitive to the choice of coordinates for the unitaries.